restaurare/ewlist/README.md

-# Restaurare Web-Mobile is a fast tool to develop a mobile site.
+# Restaurare is a fast tool to develop a mobile web-site.

 ![Alt text](/images/print_2.png?raw=true "Optional Title")